-Ship strikes are considered one of the primary sources of human-caused mortality and serious injury of right whales in the North Atlantic (Cole et al. 2005; Henry et al. 2012, 2019; Hayes et al. 2018), and it is possible that right whales in the North Pacific are also vulnerable to this source of mortality.
-However, due to their rare occurrence and scattered distribution, it is impossible to assess the threat of ship strikes to the Eastern North Pacific stock of right whales.
+Vessel strikes are considered one of the primary sources of human-caused mortality and serious injury of right whales in the North Atlantic (Cole et al. 2005; Henry et al. 2012, 2019; Hayes et al. 2018), and it is likely that right whales in the North Pacific are also vulnerable to this source of mortality.
+However, due to their rare occurrence and scattered distribution, it is not currently possible to assess the threat of vessel strikes to the Eastern North Pacific stock of right whales.
 There is concern that increased shipping through Arctic waters and the Bering Sea, with retreating sea ice, may increase the potential risk to right whales from shipping.

 Overall, given the remote nature of the known and likely habitats of North Pacific right whales, it is very unlikely that any mortality or serious injury in this population would be observed.
-Consequently, it is possible that the current absence of reported ship-strike-related or other anthropogenic mortality or serious injury in this stock is not a reflection of the true situation.
+Consequently, it is possible that the current absence of reported vessel-strike-related or other anthropogenic mortality or serious injury in this stock is not a reflection of the true situation.

 The right whale is listed as endangered under the Endangered Species Act of 1973, and therefore designated as depleted under the Marine Mammal Protection Act.
 In 2008, NMFS relisted the North Pacific right whale as endangered as a separate species (Eubalaena japonica) from the North Atlantic species, E. glacialis (73 FR 12024, 06 March 2008).
 As a result, the stock is classified as a strategic stock.
 The abundance of this stock is considered to represent only a small fraction of its pre-commercial whaling abundance, i.e., the stock is well below its Optimum Sustainable Population (OSP).
 The minimum estimated mean annual level of human-caused mortality and serious injury is unknown for this stock.
-The reason(s) for the apparent lack of recovery for this stock is (are) unknown.
+The reason(s) for the apparent lack of recovery for this stock is (are) also unknown.
 Brownell et al. (2001) and Ivashchenko and Clapham (2012) noted the devastating impact of extensive illegal Soviet catches in the eastern North Pacific in the 1960s, and both suggested that the prognosis for right whales in this area was poor.
 Biologists working aboard the Soviet factory ships that killed right whales in the eastern North Pacific in the 1960s considered that the fleets had caught close to 100% of the animals they encountered (Ivashchenko and Clapham 2012); accordingly, it is quite possible that the Soviets killed the great majority of the animals in the population at that time.
-In its review of the status of right whales worldwide, the IWC expressed "considerable concern" over the status of this population (IWC 2001), which is currently the most endangered stock of large whales in the world for which an abundance estimate is available.
-A genetic analysis of biopsy samples from North Pacific right whales found an apparent loss of genetic diversity, low frequencies of females and calves, extremely low effective population size, and possible isolation from conspecifics in the western Pacific indicating that right whales in the eastern North Pacific are in severe danger of immediate extirpation from the eastern North Pacific (LeDuc et al. 2012).
+In its review of the status of right whales worldwide, the IWC expressed "considerable concern" over the status of this population (IWC 2001).
+A genetic analysis of biopsy samples from North Pacific right whales found low frequencies of females and calves, extremely low effective population size, and genetic isolation from conspecifics in the western Pacific indicating that right whales in the eastern North Pacific are in severe danger of immediate extirpation from the eastern North Pacific (LeDuc et al. 2012, Pastene et al. 2022).